History of UCLA TFT

-Distinguished professor and film historian Robert Rosen became TFT’s second dean in 1999, after spearheading the growth of the UCLA Film & Television Archive into one of the largest collections of moving image material, second in the U.S. only to the Library of Congress.
-Dean Rosen built upon the foundation established and successes achieved by Dean Cates, expanding TFT’s international influence with robust alliances in China, in particular.
+Distinguished professor and film historian Robert Rosen became UCLA TFT’s second dean in 1999, after spearheading the growth of the UCLA Film & Television Archive into one of the largest collections of moving image material, second in the U.S. only to the Library of Congress.
+Dean Rosen built upon the foundation established and successes achieved by Dean Cates, expanding the School's international influence with robust alliances in China, in particular.

-In 2009 TFT welcomed the arrival of Dean Teri Schwartz, a former award-winning feature film producer, founding dean of the Loyola Marymount University School of Film and Television and UCLA alumna.
-Dean Schwartz had a new vision for TFT and she launched a long-range plan for the 21st Century that not only builds upon the rich legacy, traditions and successes of her predecessors, but differentiates TFT by re-imagining entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, technology and innovation, global diversity and social responsibility.
+In 2009 UCLA TFT welcomed the arrival of Dean Teri Schwartz, a former award-winning feature film producer, founding dean of the Loyola Marymount University School of Film and Television and UCLA alumna.
+Dean Schwartz had a new vision for UCLA TFT and she launched a long-range plan for the 21st century that not only builds upon the rich legacy, traditions and successes of her predecessors, but differentiates UCLA TFT by re-imagining entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, technology and innovation, global diversity and social responsibility.